NinelK/CopulaGP/README.md

 	- [ ] Tests
 	- [ ] GPU support
 - [ ] (!)
 Implement cdf/icdf for student distribution with 2-param
 	- [ ] Extend the code to infer both parameters with 2 independent GPs
-- [ ] Fix mean_prior (it overwrites somewhere around pyro SVI)
 - [ ] Try infer marginals with normalizing flows
-- [ ] Implement Kendall's tau in pytorch? (https://github.com/scipy/scipy/blob/v1.3.0/scipy/stats/stats.py#L3861-L4052)